turingschool-examples/intermission-assignments/prep-for-module-2-frontend.markdown

     - add the `.eslintrc` file linked above to your project directory (it must be named `.eslintrc`)
     - from your terminal, within your project directory, run: `eslint ./index.js` (or whatever JavaScript file you want to lint)
     - read through the output and fix the errors - you are given line numbers and an explanation of what's wrong for each error!

+## CodeWars

+If you haven't already, sign up for an account at [Codewars](https://www.codewars.com).
+You'll want to make doing these exercises a regular part of your practice _outside_ of the work that you are doing on projects.
+It is recommended that you start by filtering the exercises (Katas) so that you are coding at a Level 8.
+As you progress you should move into Levels 6 & 7.
+By the end of the module, the expectation is that you can work through what is considered the equivalent of a level 7 exercise.
+Doing these exercises will you give you the additional reps that are necessary to take the content that is learned in class and apply it in a different context - thus, solidifying your learning.

+Please DM your CodeWars handle to all 3 instructors before intermission begins.